Diego-Mancino/Cybersecurity-Writeups/PortSwigger/Password-Reset-Broken-Logic/README.md

 ## ⚠️ Impact

-An attacker can reset the password of any user by manipulating the request parameters.
+An attacker can abuse this flaw to reset another user's password by combining a valid reset token with a modified username parameter.

-This can lead to full account takeover and compromise of sensitive user data.
+In a real-world scenario, this could lead to unauthorized account takeover, exposure of sensitive user data, and loss of trust in the password reset mechanism.

 ## 🧠 Key Takeaways